cchatzip/Waste_Segregation/README.md

 To reproduce the software of the system see the following steps:

 1. Install the project with git pull
-2. Install dependencies from requirements.txt ("pip install -r /path/to/requirements.txt")
+2. Install dependencies from requirements.txt (`pip install -r /path/to/requirements.txt`)
-3. Run the streamlit app locally: "python -m streamlit run Main_Page.py"
+3. Run the streamlit app locally: `python -m streamlit run Main_Page.py`

 **Notes:**
 - A schematic diagram explaining the flow of the system's software can be found in docs folder.